israel-dryer/ttkbootstrap/README.md

 # Izzy-Themes-TTK  (IN PROGRESS)
-A collection of modern themes for Tkinter TTK built using only built-in standard themes ('clam', 'alt', 'classic', 'default').
+A collection of modern themes for Tkinter TTK built using standard, cross-platform themes ('clam', 'alt', 'classic', 'default').

 ## Basic Usage
 ```python